Native Bird Care of Sisters, Oregon

 • Don't feed under the feeders.

-• Move feeders occasionally to clear that area.
+• Move feeders occasionally.

 Picture